 Face Coverings or Masks are required for visitors (ages 2 and older), staff, and volunteers when inside the Museum; regardless of their vaccination status.
 Face coverings are required to cover the nose and mouth, be secured with ties or ear loops, and fit snugly against your face.

 The Museum Campus is federal property and masks with vents are not permitted.

 Reserve Your Tickets in Advance

 Free timed-entry admission tickets are required to enter the Museum.
-These tickets will assist with managing capacity and providing the optimum experience for visitors.
+These tickets assist with managing capacity and providing the optimum visitor experience.
 Walk-up tickets are not available.
 All tickets must be reserved in advance online.
-Limit of 5 tickets per request.

 Things to Do